Recovering Injected Astrophysics from the LISA Galactic Double White Dwarf Binaries: Constructing a KL divergence statistic for a population

-In the special case that $B$ is the (bootstrapped) reference population, then the likelihood difference will be zero if and only if $A$ is also the bootstrapped reference population, and both $D_{KL}$ terms contributing to the likelihood are nonnegative-definite.
-Figure \ref{fig:true_binfrac_criteria} validates this relationship, showing the close agreement between the rate likelihood and the number-only KL divergence $D_{KL}(\mu_*|\mu)$; the shape likelihood and the shape-only KL divergence $\mu_* D_{\rm KL}(p_*|p)$ ; and the overall likelihood and the ``joint'' KL divergence introduced above.
+In the special case that $B$ is our mixture model approximating the (injected) reference population, then the likelihood difference will be zero if and only if $A$ is also the bootstrapped reference population.
+Critically, we can therefore check if an estimated KL divergence and likelihood estimate agree with our understanding of their construction by dividing the left half of this equation by the right.
+If our model is well-constructed, the resulting expression should be consistent with unity.

+Figure \ref{fig:true_binfrac_criteria} validates this relationship, showing the close agreement between the rate likelihood and the Poisson KL divergence $D_{\mathrm{KL,rate}}(\mu_*|\mu)$; the shape likelihood and the shape-only KL divergence $\mu_* D_{\mathrm{KL,shape}}(p_*|p)$ ; and the overall likelihood and the ``joint'' KL divergence introduced above.

+The key differences between this approach and the Inhomogeneous Poisson Point Process likelihood are: \begin{itemize} \item The KL divergence is sensitive to a difference between two models, rather than the agreement of a single model to a fixed set of observations (compare Eq. \ref{eq:kl-shape} and Eq. \ref{eq:ihpp}). \item In the likelihood approach, we only needed to construct a Gaussian mixture model for the injected population (not each test population).
+In the KL divergence approach, $p$ and $p_*$ are both evaluated using the functional form approximation (i.e. the bootstrapped model) from their own individual population samples. \end{itemize}